 - Visa and immigration aid costs extra

-- Contractors: $25/user/mo
+- Contractors: $25/contractor/month

-Remofirst’s low $199 starting cost is a big selling point, but that doesn’t mean that Remofirst won’t offer the features you need.
-You’ll have access to over 160 countries (one of the larger selections that EORs will offer), as well as a great roster of employee management perks.
-These include payroll, tax filing, pensions, local compliance, HR guidance for standard needs like onboarding and termination, IP protection, and 24/7 support with live chat and email.
+RemoFirst’s low $199 per employee, per month, starting cost is a big selling point, but that doesn’t mean that RemoFirst won’t offer the features you need.
+You’ll still get access to payroll, tax filing, pensions, local compliance, HR guidance for standard needs like onboarding and termination, IP protection, and 24/7 support with live chat and email.

-The Remofirst software breaks down international payroll by person, country, and more.
-Source: Remofirst
+The RemoFirst software breaks down international payroll by person, country, and more.
+Source: RemoFirst

-What's New For Remofirst?
+What's New For RemoFirst?

-- RemoHealth Global health insurance – Remofirst launched its own global health insurance system, allowing companies to provide custom, international private medical insurance to employees without relying on external software.
+- RemoHealth Global health insurance: RemoFirst launched its own global health insurance system, allowing companies to provide custom, international private medical insurance to employees without relying on external software.
 (January, 2024)

-- Round-the-clock customer support – Remofirst EOR rolled out 24/7 support options this year, including dedicated account managers for each client.
-This new service helps to provide personalized assistance across time zones, whenever its needed.
+- Round-the-clock customer support: RemoFirst EOR rolled out 24/7 support options this year, including dedicated account managers for each client.
+This new service helps to provide personalized assistance across time zones, whenever it’s needed.
 (March, 2024)

 How to Choose an Employer of Record (EOR) Provider